mozilla/webdev-bootcamp/docs/git.rst

 Looking at someone's code
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-Sometimes you need to run someone elses code locally.
+Sometimes you need to run someone else's code locally.
 If they've given you a
 pull request, or a commit hash this is what you need to do to see there code::

     git add remote davedash git@github.com:davedash/zamboni.git